-The respondents purchase between 10 kg and 30 kg to prepare berbere powder depending on 487 their family size and consumption patterns.
-Most of the respondents (90%), store the berbere 488 powder they have prepared for up to one year.
-All the respondents prepare the berbere just 489 once per year, typically between November and January, and then they use it for the rest of the 490 491 year.
+The respondents purchase between 10 kg and 30 kg to prepare berbere powder depending on their family size and consumption patterns.
+Most of the respondents (90%), store the berbere powder they have prepared for up to one year.
+All the respondents prepare the berbere just once per year, typically between November and January, and then they use it for the rest of the year.
 Around 70% of these respondents had observed fungal growth on and inside the berbere pods, describing it as discolouration, or the presence of a black powder/dust inside the pod.
-492 493 Where fungal growth was observed, the respondents sort the sample and remove the infected portion and still use the remaining part.
-If the incidence of fungal growth is high, 40% of 494 respondents said they discard the berbere.
-While one respondent reported that if spoilage is 495 high they may return the berbere to the seller.
-All the respondents sort the purchased berbereand remove any white and black discoloured pods, plant debris or dirt.
+Where fungal growth was observed, the respondents sort the sample and remove the infected portion and still use the remaining part.
+If the incidence of fungal growth is high, 40% of respondents said they discard the berbere.
+While one respondent reported that if spoilage is high they may return the berbere to the seller.
+All the respondents sort the purchased berbere and remove any white and black discoloured pods, plant debris or dirt.
 Of the respondents, 80% said they had no knowledge about mycotoxins.
 The 20% of respondents who were aware of mycotoxins, explained that mycotoxins are responsible for cancers and other negative health impacts.
 The respondents who knew about mycotoxins and their effects were those with Masters' level education.

-All the respondents mix other local spices with the berbere and use small-scale commercial 502 milling establishments to prepare berbere powder.
-The type and proportions of the spices 503 504 depend on their experience and traditional practices.
-The other spices used are garlic, ginger, rue (Ruta chalepensis), cinnamon (Cinnamomum zelani), kurunfid (Aframomum corrorima), 505 clove, and black pepper.
-The wet spices such as ginger and garlic are crushed separately and 506 dried in the sun and added to berbere pods before grinding (Figure 4A and B).
-Salt is also 507 added by all the respondents.
-All the respondents reported that the spices are added for taste 508 purposes.
-Additionally, around 30% of respondents said the other spices are also added as 509 preservatives, 20% of respondents said the other spices have certain health benefits, and 20% 510 511 of respondents said they help reduce the hotness/ burning effect of the berbere powder.
+All the respondents mix other local spices with the berbere and use small-scale commercial milling establishments to prepare berbere powder.
+The type and proportions of the spices depend on their experience and traditional practices.
+The other spices used are garlic, ginger, rue (Ruta chalepensis), cinnamon (Cinnamomum zelani), kurunfid (Aframomum corrorima), clove, and black pepper.
+The wet spices such as ginger and garlic are crushed separately and dried in the sun and added to berbere pods before grinding (Fig. 4A and B).
+Salt is also added by all the respondents.
+All the respondents reported that the spices are added for taste purposes.
+Additionally, around 30% of respondents said the other spices have certain health benefits, and 20% of respondents said they help reduce the hotness/burning effect of the berbere powder.

-About 70% of the domestic berbere processing respondents reported some spoilage of the 512 processed berbere powder occurs as the storage duration increases, with spoiled berbere 513 powder forming lumps and the taste and colour of it changing.
-To avoid spoilage, the 514 respondents said they pack the berbere powder in airtight containers, to reduce its exposure to 515 air and moisture.
-A few respondents explained that if spoilage occurs, the spoiled portion will 516 517 be removed and the remaining portion will be used.
+About 70% of the domestic berbere processing respondents reported some spoilage of the processed berbere powder occurs as the storage duration increases, with spoiled berbere powder forming lumps and the taste and colour of it changing.
+To avoid spoilage, the respondents said they pack the berbere powder in airtight containers, to reduce its exposure to air and moisture.
+A few respondents explained that if spoilage occurs, the spoiled portion will be removed and the remaining portion will be used.
 While other respondents said they would discard all the berbere powder if any spoilage occurred.
-Around 70% of the respondents 518 519 reported that they do not practice any re-drying of the berbere powder during the storage 520 period.
-While a few respondents said that if they find any changes, the berbere powder will be 521 sun-dried for one day (10% of respondents), or that they re-dry the berbere powder for 2-3 522 days in the sunlight after it has been stored for about 6 months (20% of respondents), and this is particularly the case in the rainy season.
-523
+Around 70% of the respondents reported that they do not practice any re-drying of the berbere powder during the storage period.
+While a few respondents said that if they find any changes, the berbere powder will be sun-dried for one day (10% of respondents), or that they re-dry the berbere powder for 2-3 days in the sunlight after it has been stored for about 6 months (20% of respondents), and this is particularly the case in the rainy season.

-525 3.6 Berbere handling at the industrial processing level
+3.6.
+Berbere handling at the industrial processing level